SystemNinja/mycv/README.md

 # mycv
-This repo basically contains my CV in HTML5/CSS3 form.
+This repo basically contains my CV in HTML5/CSS3 form. <br>
 Due to number of files used, I did not bother separating image into /img folder and css file into /css folder.